rfruesmer/module-structure-lang-html/README.md

 This  extension is optional and not bundled with module-structure, therefore requires separate installation.
 Local and global installation is supported.

-After installation of this extension, it is automatically detected by module-structure and will then provide support for HTML Imports, too.
+After installation of this extension, it is automatically detected by module-structure and used for analyzing HTML Import dependencies,
+e. g. for Polymer-based projects.

 Example: